justinvoss/justinvoss.com/_posts/2011-08-26-intro-to-delegation.md

 ---------

 What do you want to read for next Friday's article?
-I'm thinking either data sources, or diving into something less basic, like working with REST APIs or Bonjour networking.
+I'm thinking either data sources, or diving into something more advanced, like working with REST APIs or Bonjour networking.
 Cast your vote for next week's topic in the comments!